Model selection in the space of Gaussian models invariant by symmetry

-Gaussian models invariant by symmetry have been considered by \cite{A75} and \cite{ABJ83}.
-Gaussian models invariant under the action of a subgroup $\Gamma\subset \mathfrak{S}_p$ have also been considered in \cite{AM98}, \cite{Ma00} and \cite{HL08}, but in this paper, we will consider complete Gaussian models without predefined conditional independencies.
-In \cite{AM98}, the reader can also find references to earlier works dealing with particular symmetry models such as, for example, the circular symmetry model of \cite{OP69} that we will consider further (Section \ref{practical}).
-These works were concentrating on the derivation of the maximum likelihood estimate of $\Sigma$ and on testing the hypothesis that models were of a particular type.
-Our work is a first step towards Bayesian model selection in the class of models invariant by symmetry.
+We achieve this goal by constructing a Markov chain on the space of models and using the Metropolis-Hastings algorithm.

+There are many alternative ways of doing model search in modern statistics on big data sets, both frequentist and Bayesian.
+Bayesian model selection methods (cf. \cite[Ch.10]{Ghosal}) are widely used in practice, thanks to the possibility of using a prior knowledge on the model and to their rigorous mathematical bases.
+Moreover, in Bayesian approach the Metropolis-Hastings algorithm is naturally applicable and generally accepted.

+Our work can be viewed as a special case of colored graphical Gaussian models (the underlying graph is complete so we do not impose conditional independence structure), that is, statistical graphical models with additional symmetries (equality constraints on the precision or correlation matrix).
+Such models were introduced into modern exploratory analysis of data in the seminal paper \cite{HL08}, as a powerful tool of dimension reduction in unsupervised learning, cf. \cite[Chapter 9.8]{NewBook}.
+A preponderant role is given in \cite{HL08} to the RCOP models studied in our paper, thanks to their most tractable structure and interpretability through symmetries among the variables.
+One of motivations of this paper is to address the task stated in \cite[p.
+1025]{HL08}: \emph{For the models to become widely applicable, it is mandatory to develop algorithms for model identification which are robust, reliable and transparent}.

+For high-dimensional data, Gaussian models which have symmetries and are graphical allow statisticians to reduce the dimension of a model.
+In genetics, such models can be used to identify genes having the same function or groups of genes having similar interactions.
+Below we mention some of the studies in which our model could find potential application.

+In \cite{HL08}, gene expression signatures for p53 mutation status in $58$ breast cancer samples consisting of $150$ genes were investigated and interpreted.
+We apply our algorithm to this data in the Supplementary material, see Section 6 in \cite{GIKM_SM}.
+We claim that our model selection procedure can be used as an exploratory tool.
+Assuming that the variables are all on some common scale, the proposed algorithm can be run to look for potential hidden symmetries between the variables.